 - (c) All other forms of outside activity which involve a time commitment in excess of one day per week on average during the period of the university academic year or calendar year contract or outside activities for which an employee receives remuneration valued at ten thousand dollars or above from a single source during the employees university contract period are to be reported to the immediate supervisor (e.g., department chair or supervisor).
 Disclosure reports are to be in written form with simple statements of what is being done, for whom, and at what level of compensation (e.g., more than ten thousand dollars).
-Certification is required prior to an employee engaging in any such activity.
+Preapproval is required prior to an employee engaging in any such activity.
 If the immediate supervisor certifies, he/she will, with signed certification forward the request to his/her immediate supervisor (e.g., college dean or division director).
-If the intermediate supervisor certifies, he/she will report the request to the appropriate central administration officer (e.g., senior research officer or executive director for human resources).
-The request will be kept on file at that location. - (8) All university employees are to complete the yearly conflict of interest and commitment report questionnaire on or before the thirtieth of April.
-Completed reports are to be sent for certification to the employees' immediate supervisor.
-If an item on the questionnaire is checked yes, then the employees' immediate supervisor will forward the report to his/her immediate supervisor (i.e., college dean, division chair) for certification who will, in turn, forward the report to the appropriate central administrative officer (i.e., senior research officer or executive director for human resources).
+If the intermediate supervisor certifies, he/she will report the request to the appropriate central administration officer (e.g., executive vice president and chief administrative officer).
+The request will be kept on file at that location. - (8) All university employees are to complete the yearly potential conflict of interest/commitment and request for pre-approval of outside activities form on or before the first of May and continue to update the form throughout the year.
+Completed reports are to be sent to the employee's immediate supervisor for preapproval of the activity.
+The employee's immediate supervisor will forward the report to his/her immediate supervisor (i.e., college dean, division chair) for preapproval who will, in turn, forward the report to the appropriate central administrative officer (i.e., executive vice president and chief administrative officer) for final review and approval or denial.
 Forwarded annual disclosure reports will be kept in the appropriate central administrative office.
-Annual reports with all no responses will be kept at the department level.
 Nothing in this paragraph shall be construed to prohibit disclosures required as defined in paragraph (B)(17) of this rule.